arixmkii/qcw/README.md

 when installation completes.
 When using `podman-default.bat` one needs to configure machine provider in `%APPDATA%\containers\containers.conf` setting `provider = "qemu"` or `provider = "wsl"` inside `[machine]` section.

-Then run the podman machine init command as one would do with all other podman installations.
+Then run the Podman machine init command as one would do with all other Podman installations.
 The catch is to give 2 mandatory config overrides:
 ```bat
 podman machine init --image-path testing --username core
 ```

-* `--image-path` is mandatory to allow podman to donwload default (non WSL2) image for the machine (overriding the behavior of WSL2 option, which is dominant);
+* `--image-path` is mandatory to allow Podman to donwload default (non WSL2) image for the machine (overriding the behavior of WSL2 option, which is dominant);
 * `--username` is needed as FCOS image is using different username than Fedora used in WSL2 (again overridind WSL2 defaults).

-All other options (except virtfs volume mounts) from QEMU on MacOS/Linux should work, so, one should be able to tweak the machine to the needed performance requirements.
+All other options (except virtfs volume mounts) from QEMU on MacOS/Linux should work the same way, so, one should be able to tweak the machine to the needed performance requirements.

+To use filemounts on Windows (works only with the patched version of QEMU).
+Need to use Windows path in the source position defining every volume, for example `-v C:\Temp\Storage:/home/core/storage`.
+There is automatic conversion in place, so, `-v C:\Temp\Storage` is equal to `-v C:\Temp\Storage:/C/Temp/Storage`.
+Then using mounting the shared FS into container one needs to reference it using mapped target path.
+Having this mount `-v C:\Temp\Storage:/home/core/storage`, to Mount `C:\Temp\Storage\static` into container `/var/static` one would need to add `-v /home/core/storage/static:/var/static` to `podman run` command arguments.

 Then run the machine as normal
 ```bat